 Either that or Five for Fighting's "Superman".

 Damsel Scrappy: This is the characteristic once strongly associated with Lois Lane.
-Ironically, it can be argued that Lois' role as a Distressed Damsel was far more important to the Superman plot than her role as a love interest, Depending on the Writer.
+Ironically, it can be argued that Lois' role as a Damsel in Distress was far more important to the Superman plot than her role as a love interest, Depending on the Writer.
 In the 1940's, she did need to be rescued a lot (usually while pursuing a news story), but was fairly intelligent and could sometimes get herself out of scrapes by kicking ass and taking names.
 Once the 50's, 60's and early 70's came around though...
 Yeesh.
 She was an empty headed twerp who was constantly putting herself in danger for no reason, and whose sole goal in life was to trick Superman into marrying her.
 She took Too Dumb to Live to uncharted levels.
 In recent comics and other media she's a much more well rounded and developed character, who is extremely competent and able to take care of herself.
 She still needs to be rescued sometimes, and the trope may pop up occasionally, but for the most part she's a very independent, intrepid and intelligent reporter who just needs a little help against super powered aggressors from time to time.

 The sixties-era book Superman's Girl Friend, Lois Lane seemed dedicated to making sure every single reader hated poor Lois.
 If you Google around, you'll find scans of multiple letters columns where readers asked for Superman to spank Lois (which would in fact occur, though in the context of Super Dickery).
 A few may have had other motives than scrappyhood, though.